The classical limit of quantum mechanics through coarse-grained measurements: Introduction

 Although significant progress has been made in understanding the origins of classical physics through coarse-grained measurements \cite{omnes_logical_1989,GellMann1993,Peres1995,kofler2007}, many questions remain unanswered.
-In coarse-graining approaches, measurement results are grouped into slots, each corresponding to a single \emph{macroscopic} outcome.
-While it has been shown that coarse-graining outcomes into slots can account for classicality at the kinematical level in specific systems (i.e., a joint probability distribution exists at a given time for all coarse-grained measurements), it is recognized that this explanation depends critically on the specific type of coarse-graining and the measurement precision used -- particularly, the way in which outcomes are grouped into slots.
-To be precise, compatibility with classical kinematics can only be achieved when measurement outcomes that are adjacent to each other are grouped together in slots \cite{omnes_logical_1989,kofler2007,raeisi_coarse_2011,jeong_coarsening_2014, sekatski_how_2014,Kabernik2021}.
+In coarse-graining approaches, measurement results are grouped into bins, where each bin represents a single measurement outcome obtained by grouping together a collection of \textit{microscopic} outcomes into one effective \textit{macroscopic} result.
+While it has been shown that coarse-graining outcomes into bins can account for classicality at the kinematical level in specific systems (i.e., a joint probability distribution exists at a given time for all coarse-grained measurements), it is recognized that this explanation depends critically on the specific type of coarse-graining and the measurement precision used -- particularly, the way in which outcomes are grouped into bins.
+To be precise, compatibility with classical kinematics can only be achieved when measurement outcomes that are adjacent to each other are grouped together in bins \cite{omnes_logical_1989,kofler2007,raeisi_coarse_2011,jeong_coarsening_2014, sekatski_how_2014,Kabernik2021}.
 In contrast, when non-adjacent outcomes are grouped together, such as in parity measurements in quantum optics, where every odd and every even outcome in the photon-number (Fock) states are grouped separately, they can be exploited to violate the LG~\cite{kofler2007} or Bell’s inequalities even if Wigner’s quasiprobability in phase space is positive~\cite{banaszek_nonlocality_1998}.

 Regarding measurement precision, it has been shown that for macroscopic systems composed of many particles, a certain level of precision allows for a classical description of measurement outcomes~\cite{Gallego2021}.
 This phenomenon is closely related to macroscopic locality~\cite{Navascues2010}: at a specific coarse-graining threshold, the measurement statistics of certain macroscopic states—specifically, those composed of many independent and identically distributed (IID) correlated pairs—exhibit local correlations, meaning they do not violate Bell inequalities.
 However, further research~\cite{Gallego2021,Gallego2022,Gallego2024} has demonstrated that nonlocal correlations can emerge when the IID assumption is lifted.